roxannecvl/whokipedia/README.md

 │   ├── GameModel.ts                 # Contains all the logic for the current game played
-│   ├── Hint.ts                      # Declaration of Hint type (and method to create a list of hints from an object) │   ├── UserModel.ts                 # Contains all the logic and data of the loged in user │   ├── FirebaseModel.ts             # Contains all logic for talking to our database ├── nuxt.config.ts                   #
+│   ├── Hint.ts                      # Declaration of Hint type (and method to create a list of hints from an object) │   ├── UserModel.ts                 # Contains all the logic and data of the loged in user │   ├── Firebase.ts             # Contains all logic for talking to our database ├── nuxt.config.ts                   #
 ├── package.json                     # All our dependencies
 ├── pages/                           #